All About Electricity Tariffs in France

 Competitive Pricing Offers

 All electricity suppliers offer competitive pricing offers.
 When selecting a competitive plan, you have four main options:

 Indexed prices are pegged to the regulated tariffs, offering a defined discount on the price per kWh or the monthly charge (or both).
 These prices follow the regulated tariffs.
 The percentage of discount is defined in the contract.

-For example, Direct Energie sells an electricity offer ("offre Directe") that offers a % discount on the pre-tax regulated tariffs rate, with the same monthly charge as EDF.
+For example, Total Direct Energie sells an electricity offer ("offre Directe") that offers a % discount on the pre-tax regulated tariffs rate, with the same monthly charge as EDF.